DanielSant0s/melonDS-PS2/README.md

 PS2 port of MelonDS emulator, PoC, horrible performance.

- just wanted to see if i could port this in a day xD.
+I just wanted to see if i could port this in a day xD.

 It remains to adapt the touch system and complete the sound integration with the AUDSRV